Daily life

 The supervisor exemption

 Employees classified as managerial or supervisory are exempt from the 52-hour cap.
 Korean law does not define this category with precision.
-In December 2023, the Korean Supreme Court ruled that companies cannot classify general employees as supervisors simply to evade the overtime rules.
+In April 2024, the Korean Supreme Court (Decision 2019다223389) ruled that title and pay alone are not conclusive in deciding managerial or supervisory status.
+The substance of the employee's actual duties controls, so companies cannot classify general employees as supervisors simply to avoid the overtime rules.
 However, the classification is still sometimes applied broadly in practice, particularly at SMEs.

-If your offer letter or onboarding documents describe your role as 관리자 (gwallija, manager) or 감독자 (gamdokja, supervisor), ask HR explicitly whether this classification affects your overtime eligibility.
+If your offer letter or onboarding documents describe your role as manager (관리자, gwallija) or supervisor (감독자, gamdokja), ask HR explicitly whether this classification affects your overtime eligibility.

 포괄임금제: the inclusive wage contract

 In practice, 포괄임금제 is widely applied to office workers, which is not the category the system was designed for.
 Multiple Korean labor court rulings have found such applications improper.
-Several bills in the 22nd National Assembly as of 2026 seek to restrict or eliminate 포괄임금제 in office settings.
+Five bills in the 22nd National Assembly as of 2026 seek to restrict or eliminate 포괄임금제 in office settings.
+In April 2026, the Ministry of Employment and Labor (MOEL) issued a guideline to prevent misuse of the inclusive wage system and began applying it to on-site inspections, a sign that enforcement is tightening.

 If your employment contract includes the phrase 포괄임금제 or 포괄임금, ask HR two specific questions: How many overtime hours per month does the fixed salary cover?
 What happens if your actual hours exceed that amount?
 Get the answer in writing.